About Aberdaron Beach

 Aberdaron is a mile long sandy bay at the end of the Llyn Peninsula and lies within an Area of Outstanding Natural Beauty (AONB).
 There is plenty to explore including sea caves and rock pools, the coast path leads to small beaches in both directions.
 Windsurfing, kayaking and sailing are popular activities as are boat trips, including summertime trips to Bardsey Island from nearby Porth Meudwy.
 A haven for wildlife, Bardsey Island is a National Nature Reserve and a Site of Special Scientific Interest (SSSI).
 Aberdaron has local cafes, restaurants and a sailing club.
 The village hosts an annual sailing regatta and coastal heritage is celebrated in the popular Llyn Coastal Festival.
 Nearby, the National Trust owned Plas yn Rhiw country house dates from the 16th century, the house and gardens offer stunning views across Cardigan Bay.

 Seaside Award beach.
 Toilets, shops, cafes and restaurants in the village.
-Dog restrictions apply April to end September.
+Dog restrictions apply April - end September.